Frequently Asked Questions

 Much of the study related-support for students with a disability is financed through the ESF Student with Disability Fund.
 The National Access Office, on behalf of the Department of Education, pays these grants.
 This grant is not means-tested and is available to undergraduates and postgraduates studying in the third-level sector.
 This fund is for a person with a specific academic support need associated with their disability.

 Students can contact their Disability Officer to discuss funding options.
-For more information on all funding available to students in higher education, click on this link to visit the Student Finance website.
+For more information on all funding available to students in higher education, click on this link.
 This is a user friendly, comprehensive website that will help students and their families navigate through financial support systems.

 A Fitness to Practice Policy for Trinity was adopted by the Board in May 2009.

-To read the full policy, please click on this link.
+To read the full Fitness to Practice policy click on this link.